 Coffee can seem like a simple thing but there is so much work, knowledge and skill that goes into growing, picking and roasting the perfect bean.
 As the coffee culture emerges, many are learning and tasting the difference between what really goes into preparing your cup.
-We interviewed Fratello's Head Roaster, Dave Schindel to learn more about the bean, the roasting process and how you can pick the coffee that is right for you.
+We interviewed Fratello's Head Roaster, to learn more about roasting coffee, and learn a bit more about the roasting process and how you can pick the coffee that is right for you.

 Can you explain the difference between light and dark roast?